New Hampshire Rental Agreement

 New Hampshire Required Residential Lease Disclosures

-• Move-In Checklist (required for some leases) – New Hampshire landlords can’t charge a security deposit unless they provide a move-in checklist for the property to inventory any features with existing damage.
+• Move-In Checklist (required for some leases) – New Hampshire landlords can’t charge a security deposit unless they provide a move-in checklist to inventory any existing property damage.
 The tenant must confirm the contents of of the checklist.
+This helps ensure accurate deductions upon move-out.

 • Security Deposit Holdings Disclosure (required for some) leases – New Hampshire landlords must provide tenants with the holding institution and account number when collecting a security deposit.